rrovetto/Orbital-Space-Ontology-Project/index.md

 Welcome to the current landing page for the [Orbital Space Ontology Project](https://github.com/rrovetto/Orbital-Space-Ontology-Project).

+### PROJECT GOAL(General)
-**PROJECT GOAL(General):**  the development of a computational ontology or ontology suite for astronautical and space science applications.
+The development of a computational ontology or ontology suite for astronautical and space science applications.
 A specific aim is to develop domain ontologies for that can be used across federated databases.
 It is based on the publications listed below.

+### SCOPE/DOMAIN
-**SCOPE/DOMAIN:** SSA and the orbital and near-Earth space environment.
-A specific sub-domain focus is [orbital debris ontology](http://link.springer.com/article/10.1007/s12145-015-0233-3)(1)(Rovetto, ESI 2015),[space situational awareness(SSA)](https://arxiv.org/abs/1606.01924) (Rovetto & Kelso, 2016), general orbitology, space operations, and modeling activities.
+SSA and the orbital and near-Earth space environment.
+A specific sub-domain focus is [orbital debris ontology](http://link.springer.com/article/10.1007/s12145-015-0233-3)(1)(Rovetto, ESI 2015),[space situational awareness(SSA)](https://arxiv.org/abs/1606.01924) (2)(Rovetto & Kelso, 2016), general orbitology, space operations, and modeling activities.

-**STATUS:**
+### STATUS
 * Under development, subject to revision.
 No claims to completeness.
 Seeking subject-matter experts.
 * Funding needed to sustainably develop the project.
 Interested parties should contact the author.

-**Ontology:** _Computational ontologies_ are computer-readable generic terminologies with a formal semantics.
-They provide data and knowledge models for software applications to draw from and reason over.
-Their class terms (and formal definitions) provide semantic annotation of database terms, which provides meaning to data.
-Ontology engineering is related to the fields of information/data science, linked-data, semantic web, artificial intelligence, and database management.
-Semantic interoperability, data-exchange, data-fusion, data-mining, data-extraction, and knowledge representation are practical aims of ontologies.
-Concepts and distinctions from philosophical and formal ontology are often used.

 ###Project Goals (specific)
 * an orbital and SSA _terminology_ that can be used across ontologies and platforms